 IMPORTANT: A failure involving the Electronic Throttle may result in Idle only operation of the engine.
-The operator must obtain service by an authorized PCM dealer to determine the exact cause of this malfunction as soon as possible.
+The operator must obtain service by an authorized PCM Premier dealer to determine the exact cause of this malfunction as soon as possible.

-In most cases, when the "MIL" light is on, the engine may lose some performance and/or efficiency, but remain running adequately.
-Also, the light may go out or become intermittent, but a trouble code will be logged for future diagnosis.
+In most cases, when the "MIL" or "CGL" lights are on, the engine may lose some performance and/or efficiency, but remain running adequately.
+Also, the lights may go out or become intermittent, but a trouble code will be logged for future diagnosis.

-In any case, the operator must obtain service by an authorized PCM dealer to determine the exact cause of the malfunction.
+In any case, the operator must obtain service by an authorized PCM Premier dealer to determine the exact cause of the malfunction.